idafchev/Ring0x00/_posts/2024-01-03-Decompile_python.md

 7. The executable will be inside the "Debug" folder

 Let's test it against a file compiled with python `3.10`

 ![pycdc_fail_1](https://idafchev.github.io/blog/assets/images/decompile_python/pycdc_fail_1.png){: .align-center}

-An exception about an Unsupported opcode is thrown.
+An exception about an `Unsupported opcode` is thrown.
 To deal with this, you can add "fake" support for this opcode.
 That way you bypass the error and decompilation will continue, although it may output wrong python code.
 In my experience, even if the code is wrong it's usually readable and correct enough to understand what it's doing.
-After all I don't need a running code, I just need to know what it does.
+After all, I don't need a running code, I just need to know what it does.

 To add such fake support, just add the mentioned opcode as a case statement inside `ASTree.cpp`.
 I usually add it at the end, before the default case, so I can easily find my modifications.
 The content of the `case` should have `break` for a body, like so:
 ```c